Mega Aerodactyl – What This Raid Boss Is

 Tips:

-- Dodge charged moves only
+- Dodge only charged moves

 Intermediate Strategy